Community Business Data

 The City of Elizabethton funds it's own school system for families and students within it's city limits.
 The Elizabethton City School System has a total enrollment of over 2,500 students and one Pre-K facility, three Elementary Schools, one Junior High School, and one High School.
 Elizabethton High School has a highly competitive athletic program and an award winning band program.
 The Composite ACT score of Elizabethton High School graduates also makes the district one of the top 10 highest scoring school districts in Tennessee.
 Elizabethton High School also offers programs of study in 8 different career clusters -- Agriculture; Food & Natural Resources; Business Management & Administration; Finance; Health Sciences; Hospitality and Tourism; Law, Public Safety, Corrections, & Security; STEM; and Transportation, Distribution, & Logistics.

-Elizabethton's Labor Shed consists of a five county area surrounding the city -- Carter, Johnson, Sullivan, Unicoi, and Washington Counties.
+Elizabethton's Labor Shed consists of a four county area surrounding the city -- Carter, Sullivan, Unicoi, and Washington Counties.

 Workforce Age by Industry

 Having skilled and experienced employees is key to the success of every business.
 In Elizabethton and Carter County, our experienced workforce give us a local competitive advantage in the fabricated metal product manufacturing, general manufacturing, and nursing and residential care facilities industries.
 This table breaks down the workforce in each industry by age group.

 Source: US Bureau of Labor Statistics

 Having an educated workforce is important.
 To ensure that our local institutions are providing the appropriate workforce, we have included the number of local completions divided by their programs.
 The five institutions of higher education less than a 20 minute drive from Elizabethton combined graduated 6,074 students.